Scooter1337/Rust-LC/assignment 2/README.md

         4. Compare the outputs
            - If the output is not the same, print the error and exit with code 1
            - If the output is the same, continue to next line
+   3. Reduce the AST
+      - If there is an error, print the error and exit with code 1
+      - If there is no error, continue
 4. Print the output and exit with code 0

 ## Manual Mode